 "On the other hand, the planetary image of Bohr's atom-in scientific thinking, if not in a few indigent, harmful evaluations of popular philosophy-is a pure synthetic construct of mathematical thoughts.
-In Bohr's planetary atom, the little central sun is
+In Bohr's planetary atom, the little central sun is not hot."

 1.)
 Taking a very small motion, like someone's hand fidgeting, or the little hairs on top of their heads moving in the wind and combining this with a very scientific graph could be interesting.
 I like this idea of "mathematical thoughts."
 Is there a way to map the world around us in a way that is mathematical only to the person thinking the thoughts?
 Maybe an exposure of the different ways people notice and approach situations.
 I could film normal, mundane movements of someone sitting down, and have somebody else with a voiceover analyzing the situation and essentially verbally mapping out what is happening as they see it.